Approximation of bayesian Hawkes process models with Inlabru: Hawkes process modelling

-In this paper, we consider a spatially varying background rate which remains constant over time.
+In this paper, we consider a spatially varying background rate that remains constant over time.
 This is done mainly to limit the number of modes in the likelihood and the correlation between parameters.
-Furthermore, we are going to consider a background rate parameterised as
+Furthermore, we are going to consider a background rate parameterized as

-with $\mu \geq 0$ representing the number of expected background events in the area for a unit time interval, and $u(\mathbf s)$ represents the spatial variation of the background rate and we assume it is normalized to integrate to one.
+with $\mu \geq 0$ representing the number of expected background events in the area for a unit time interval, and $u(\mathbf s)$ represents the spatial variation of the background rate and we assume it is normalized to integrate to one over the spatial domain.
 Different techniques have been employed to estimate $u(\mathbf s)$.
-For example, in seismology, it is common practice to estimate it independently from the parameters of the triggering function, smoothing a declustered set of observations (\cite{ogata2011significant}).
+For example, in seismology, it is common practice to estimate it independently from the parameters of the triggering function smoothing a declustered set of observations (\cite{ogata2011significant}).

-The common approach to model the triggering function is to factorise it in different components representing the effect of the observations $\mathbf x_{t_h}$ on the evaluation point $\mathbf x_t$ on the different dimensions (i.e. time, space, marking variable).
+The common approach to model the triggering function is to factorize it in different components representing the effect of the observations $\mathbf x_h$ on the evaluation point $\mathbf x$ on the different dimensions (i.e. time, space, marking variable).
 More formally,